600 free credits after installing the plugin on your WordPress site. No credit card required.

 Offer article audio as a premium service without making every customer configure providers and APIs.

-Prepaid minutes
+Prepaid credits

 Simple commercial model, easier to explain to clients than provider billing internals.